vitiral/wake/design/arch.md

 }
 ```

-The retriever must return an object of possible candidates.
-The object must be of
+The retriever must return an object of possible candidates over stdout.
+The
-the form:
+object must be of the form:

 ```
 {
-    # Candidates for a request
+    # Returned candidates for a request.
     "sp@pkgA@>=1.0.2": [
         {
             version: "1.2.3",                # a specific version